10+ Cyber Security Decisions You (and Me) Will Regret in The Future [Updated]

 Did you know a recent report found that cyber attacks are in the top three risks for the society, along with natural disaster and extreme weather?

 You shouldn’t be surprised!
-Life on the Internet doesn’t provide safety as we’d want it, or as we tend to think it does (the “security by default” mentality).
+The digital landscape doesn’t provide safety as we’d want it, or as we think it should (the “security by default” mentality).
 There are online threats with every click we take and we need to think about our online behavior seriously.
 It is essential to adjust our habits so that we can become our own layer of protection.

-Don’t expose yourself out there and take security choices you’ll regret in the upcoming years.
+Don’t expose yourself and your valuable data out there and take security choices you’ll regret in the upcoming years.
 Learn how to be resilient and easily detect online threats.

-Apply these security measures to enjoy safer digital experiences
+Apply these actionable security tips to enjoy safer digital experiences

 - Do not share too much personal information on the Internet, because you can expose yourself to identity theft and imposter scams.
-For security reasons, it is better not to give full information such as birthdate, address, the city of birth, phone number, or other sensitive and personal details that could expose you out there.
+For security reasons, it is better not to give full information such as birth date, address, the city of birth, phone number, share location when you are on vacation, or other sensitive and personal details that could expose your data.

 - Also, don’t share photos of your credit card details on social channels, because hackers can find different ways to get access to your financial accounts.
 Food for thought: read these stories of people who share images of their credit cards on Twitter or Instagram.
 You can easily get ripped off.
 “Sharing a picture online of your credit/debit card is a surefire way to have your details hacked.”

 - Make sure that you don’t reveal your passwords to other people.
 Not even with your best friend or family members!
 The password is the key to access all your sensitive data stored on the email or other online accounts.
-Same goes for the working environment.
+Same applies to the working environment.
 You never know, but an insider threat could be next to you and can easily access sensitive data of your company.
+Make sure you block your computer each time you leave the office desk.

 - We highly recommend changing your passwords regularly and set strong and unique passwords for your online accounts.
 Use this password guide to manage your passwords like an expert.